 As of December 31, 2009, the Company had \$811.7 million in cash and cash equivalents.
 The increase over the December 31, 2008 balance of \$379.5 million largely represents cash provided by operating activities of \$800.0 million for 2009 and additional funds provided by the May 2009 financing activities described above, partially offset by capital spending of \$427.6 million and term loan repayments of \$63.4 million.
 Most of the cash is held in mature, liquid markets where the Company has operations, such as North America, Europe and Australia and is readily available to fund global liquidity requirements.
 Approximately 7% of the cash at December 31, 2009 is held in Venezuela where government restrictions on transfers of cash out of the country limit the Company's ability to immediately access cash at the government's official exchange rate of 2.15 bolivars to the U.S. dollar as of December 31, 2009.
 The Company has been able to obtain U.S. dollars at the official rate to pay for some of its key raw materials and other imports.
-However, in 2009, the Venezuela increased as earnings accumulated.
+However, in 2009, the Venezuelan government significantly slowed the process of exchanging bolivars to U.S. dollars at the official rate.
+As a result, the Company's cash balance in Venezuela increased as earnings accumulated.
 The Company has the ability to access the cash in Venezuela more quickly through a market-driven parallel exchange process which, at December 31, 2009, valued the bolivar about 60% lower than the official exchange rate.
 During 2009, the Company entered into a series of parallel market transactions in order to exchange Venezuelan bolivars into U.S. dollars, and recognized foreign currency exchange losses of \$28.0 million (\$19.5 million after tax amount attributable to the Company).
-As of December 31, 2009, the Company translated the balance sheets of its Venezuelan subsidiaries at the parallel market trate, which resulted in a decrease in cash and cash equivalents of \$101.5 million.
+As of December 31, 2009, the Company translated the balance sheets of its Venezuelan subsidiaries at the parallel market rate, which resulted in a decrease in cash and cash equivalents of \$101.5 million.
 For further information regarding Venezuela, see Note 22 to the Consolidated Financial Statements.